 In Angola, there is a distinct separation between local housing and the properties that expats usually live in.
 When the country's oil boom began, housing developments sprung up quickly to cater for the many expats moving to Luanda for work.
 As expats in Angola are typically high earners, these developments are often luxurious with high-end amenities.

 Most expat accommodation in Angola is found in Luanda, in compounds to the south of the city.
 With high demand and high rental rates, finding a place to live in Angola can be frustrating; that said, most companies assist their expat employees with finding and paying for housing.

 Types of accommodation in Angola

 Most expats working for large oil corporations live in compounds and their accommodation costs are sponsored by their employers.
 These housing estates offer a good quality of life with open space and high security.
 Many also have amenities such as swimming pools, tennis courts and shops.

 Furnished and unfurnished units can be found, but furnished properties are usually most practical for expats that are in the country on a short-term contract.
-The temporary nature of their time in Angola makes it somewhat impractical to furnish a house from scratch, either through shipping their existing belongings or buying new ones.
+The temporary nature of their time in Angola makes it somewhat impractical to furnish a house from scratch, either by shipping their existing belongings or buying new ones.

 Expats staying in Luanda for short-term contracts are often housed in city-centre hotels or serviced apartments.
 They're generally upmarket, but the quality of services varies.

 Finding accommodation in Angola

 Expats moving to Angola for work often have the house search taken care of by their employers.
-For those who are going it alone, it's a good idea to hire a real-estate agent, preferably one familiar with working with expats.
+For those who are going it alone, it's a good idea to hire an estate agent, preferably one familiar with experience working with expats.
 These professionals have extensive knowledge of the local housing market and will be able to guide expats through the process of finding a place that meets their requirements.